olefirenko/vue-google-autocomplete/README.md

 * No external dependencies
 * You can get access to underlying [PlaceResult object](https://developers.google.com/maps/documentation/javascript/reference#PlaceResult) to get more details about found location.
 * You can limit results to specific country or use users geolocation data
+* You can limit results to specific addresses in a radius around a city

 ## Installation